Limit distributions for cycles of random parking functions: Lengths of the longest cycles

 \section{Lengths of the longest cycles}

 In this section, we study the lengths of the longest cycles in a random parking function.
-Adapting a technique used by Finch for random mappings \cite{Fin22}, we obtain the joint distribution of the number of cyclic points and the length of the $r$th longest cycle of a random parking function.
+Building upon an observation of Kolchin \cite{Kol86} that the cyclic points of a random mapping form a random permutation, Finch \cite[Section 3]{Fin22} derived the joint density of the number of cyclic points $\lambda_n(f_n)$ and the length of the $r$th longest cycle $L_r(f_n)$ of a random mapping $f_n$ by multiplying the conditional probability of $L_r(f_n)$ given $\lambda_n(f_n)$ with the limiting density of $\lambda_n(f_n)$ and then differentiating with respect to $L_r(f_n)$.
+Recall from Remark \ref{rk:exp_cyclic} that the cyclic points of a random parking function form a random permutation, allowing us to adapt Finch's technique for random mappings to random parking functions.
+In what follows, let $L_r(\pi_n)$ be the length of the $r$th longest cycle of a uniformly random parking function $\pi_n \in \PF_n$, defined to be $0$ if the number of cycles $K_n(\pi_n)$ is less than $r$.
+We will obtain the joint distribution of the number of cyclic points $\lambda_n(\pi_n)$ and the length of the $r$th longest cycle $L_r(\pi_n)$ of a random parking function $\pi_n$.